Find a Lender-Approved Local Conveyancer in Bolton

 Planning law solicitors in Bolton regulated by the Solicitors Regulation Authority

-The firms listed below are a non-comprehensive list of solicitors in Bolton specialising in planning law.
-This may include advice on planning applications and appeals
+The firms listed below are a small selection of solicitors in Bolton specialising in planning law.
+This could include advice on applications about listed buildings and conservation areas

 • Afg Law Limited, 20 Mawdsley Street, Bolton, Lancashire, BL1 1LE